Edward Aston1

 Last Edited=4 Nov 2003

-In 1768 his vote at the election of Scottish Representatives was objected to, on the grounds that he was not on the Union Roll.1 In 1769 King George III granted him a pension of £300 per year on the Scottish establishment, under the name Walter, Lord Aston, Baron of Forfar.1 He succeeded to the title of 7th Lord Aston of Forfar [S., 1627] in February 1769.1 He was a watchmaker.1
+In 1768 his vote at the election of Scottish Representatives was objected to, on the grounds that he was not on the Union Roll.1 In 1769 King George III granted him a pension of £300 per year on the Scottish establishment, under the name Walter, Lord Aston, Baron of Forfar.1 He succeeded as the 7th Lord Aston of Forfar [S., 1627] in February 1769.1 He was a watchmaker.1

 Gentlemen's Magazine wrote that "his Lordship, who had been engaged in trade in the early part of his life ... was an inoffensive man of rather a convivial turn."1